-You’ll take part in a rigorous and challenging business curriculum that includes not just the fundamentals of business administration, but customer service, non-profit management, ethics, and entrepreneurial leadership.
+You will take part in a rigorous and challenging business curriculum that includes not just the fundamentals of business administration, but customer service, non-profit management, ethics, entrepreneurial management and leadership.
 You will be taught by experienced faculty, committed to supporting you every step of the way.
 And you’ll have the opportunity to collaborate online with your peers, sharing what you have learned and honing techniques and skills that you will apply in the workplace after graduation.

 The online Bachelor of Science in Business Administration degree at William Woods consists of 122 hours, with 63 major core credits, 43 general education hours, and 16 elective credits.

 Principles of Accounting I

 An introduction to the principles underlying accounting information.
 The course will focus on the role that accounting information plays in planning, evaluating, and recording operating activities of businesses.
 An introduction to financial statements is also included.
 In this course students will summarize financial data and construct basic financial statements using various software tools such as Excel and QuickBooks.